maulzzzaqi/BadReads-API/README.md

 Similar to Goodreads but in this project, i include no UI at all.
 That's why i named it BadReads.

 This project is still in development

+# CHANGELOG

+later. im too lazy to list this shit